Do you see the tagline in my header where it says "a place for thrifting, gardening and all things vintage"? Well, I take that last part seriously.

 This weekend my husband, son and I went to a vintage Japanese motorcycle show.

-If you are at all interested in the motorcycles (yawn), you can see more photos of them in my Picasa online album located HERE.
+If you are at all interested in the motorcycles (yawn), you can see more photos of them in my Google online album.
 I made the album for my husband's motorcycle friends.

 BTW, do you know how hard it is to get a good shot of a motorcycle with people walking around?
 A bit too many legs in the photos for my tastes.